 It is rare to stay in business for over 100 years, and it is even rarer to thrive in a competitive field.
 Seattle-based Nordstrom could not have managed to pull this off year after year with poor customer service.

-For example, Nordstrom values customer retention so much that it once refunded a customer for a tire – even though the company doesn’t sell tires!
+For example, Nordstrom values customer retention so much that it once refunded a customer for a tire – even though it doesn’t sell tires!
 This is a great example of a business that strives to get you a “yes” to anything you request.

 Takeaway: Be ready to say “yes” to your customers, regardless of the request.
-With this approach, not only will your brand reputation skyrocket, but you’ll have a loyal customer for life.
+With this approach, your brand reputation will skyrocket, and you’ll have a loyal customer for life.

 10) Drybar: Deliver a Customer Experience They Can’t Find Elsewhere